State Environmental Justice Cooperative Agreement Program (66.312)

 Credentials/Documentation

-Costs will be determined in accordance with OMB Circular No. A-87 Cost Principles for State, Local and Indian Tribal Governments and OMB Circular No. A-102 for Grants and Cooperative Agreements with State and Local Governments.
 Applicants may be requested to demonstrate they have appropriate background, academic training, experience in the field, and necessary equipment to carry out projects.
-EPA may ask applicants or principle investigators to provide curriculum vitae and relevant publications.
-OMB Circular No. A-87 applies to this program.
+EPA may ask applicants or principal investigators to provide curriculum vitae and relevant publications.

-Regarding pre-application/pre-proposal assistance with respect to competitive funding opportunities under this program description, EPA will generally specify the nature of the pre-application/pre-proposal assistance, if any, that will be available to applicants in the competitive announcement.
-For additional information, contact the individual(s) listed as "Information Contacts" or see Appendix IV of the Catalog.
+Regarding pre-application assistance with respect to competitive funding opportunities under this assistance listing, EPA will generally specify the nature of the pre-application assistance, if any, that will be available to applicants in the competitive announcement.
+For additional information, contact the individual(s) listed as Agency Contacts in the competitive announcement.

 Application Procedure